Scintillare/AIGan/README.md

-# advGAN_pytorch
+# AIGan PyTorch
-a Pytorch implementation of the paper "Generating Adversarial Examples with Adversarial Networks" (advGAN).
+Unofficial implementation of AIGan from paper "AI-GAN: Attack-Inspired Generation of Adversarial Examples".

+Code is based on mathcbc/advGAN_pytorch and ctargon/AdvGAN-tf with my modifications.

 ## training the target model